Chemistry Major: Choosing a Specialization in Chemistry

 So you want to be Walter White

-Chemistry is one of the more interesting majors and one that has the potential to earn you a comfortable living.
-It’s also one of broadest areas to study, because there are a lot of different kinds of chemistry and things to study within the major.
+Chemists are involved in numerous aspects of our lives: they create the textiles we wear and perfumes we love, they synthesize the pharmaceuticals that keep us healthy, and they are even involved in investigating murders.
+Needless to say, chemistry is one of the more interesting STEM majors and certainly one that has the potential to earn you a comfortable living.
+It’s also one of broadest areas of study, because there are a lot of different kinds of chemistry and many subtopics to explore within the major.

-That’s why you’ll want to pick a specialization in your chemistry degree so you can keep focused on the kind of chemistry you want to work on in your career.
+That’s why you’ll want to pick a specialization in your chemistry degree- by doing so you can keep focused on the kind of chemical science you'll want to work on later in your career.
 Here we’ll look at the details of how chemistry is broken into areas and what it will take to be a chemistry student.

-Spoiler alert: we won’t mention working in an RV or making your product blue, so if that’s what you’re here for, you can stop reading now.
+Spoiler alert: we won’t mention working in an RV or the type of reactant that makes your product blue, so if that’s what you’re here for, you can stop reading now.

 What are the 5 types of chemistry?

-Organic chemistry—This is where you study the element of carbon, which is the first building block of all life, and the compounds it forms that become living things.
-You’ll hear a lot of terms you first ran across in your high school chemistry class—you’ll study subjects like covalent bonds and ionic bonds, protons, neutrons, electrons, molecules, oxidation and redox, synthesis and synthesis decomposition.
+Organic chemistry—This is where you study the element of carbon and the compounds if forms, which make the first building block of all life.
+This field of chemistry looks at the reaction of an organic compound, which contains carbon in a covalent bond.
+Simply put, you will study the carbon atom and discover how it interacts with another chemical substance(s) and molecules.
+You'll hear a lot of terms you first ran across in your high school chemistry class- you'll study subjects like what is a covalent bond vs ionic bond, hydrogen bonds, protons, neutrons, electrons, molecules, oxidation and redox, synthesis and synthesis decomposition.

-Inorganic chemistry—Organic chemistry is all about carbon and compounds made from it; inorganic chemistry focuses on the chemical structure and properties of things that don’t contain carbon, like metals.
+Inorganic chemistry—Organic chemistry is all about carbon and compounds made from it; inorganic chemistry focuses on the chemical structure and properties of things that don’t contain carbon, known as inorganic compounds.
 It deals with things that aren’t made up of carbon—really important things like water and metal—but are still made up of particles and studies how they fit together.
-Inorganic chemistry includes a lot of the same concepts as organic chemistry, like those mentioned above as well as valence electrons, elemental form, the oxygen atom, acid and base and more.
+Inorganic chemistry includes a lot of the same concepts as organic chemistry, like those mentioned above as well as valence electrons, elemental form, the oxygen atom, acids, bases, and more.

 Analytical chemistry—Organic and inorganic chemistry start at the bottom with the tiniest particles and look at how they come together.
-Analytical chemistry comes from the opposite direction, studying complex things by separating them into their parts and measuring how much there is of each.
-Analytical chemistry involves practices you may have heard of in other parts of everyday life, like spectroscopy, chromatography, titration and precipitation.
+An analytical chemist approaches from the opposite direction, studying complex things by separating them into smaller parts and measuring how much there is of each.
+Analytical chemistry involves practices you may have heard of in other parts of everyday life, like spectroscopy, chromatography, titration and precipitation reactions.

 Physical chemistry—It’s not enough to know what everything is made of and how much of it there is.
 Physical chemistry studies what happens when elements come together and react to one another.
 It answers why matter changes when it comes in contact with chemicals, like why acid eats through surfaces, why you can make a “volcano” out of vinegar and baking soda, and why washing with soap gets your hands clean.
-Physical chemistry also covers one of everyone’s favorite chemical reactions to occur: combustion.
+A physical chemist also studies most peoples' favorite chemical reaction: the combustion reaction.

 What are the 10 branches of chemistry?